• Skip to primary navigation

 • Start by boiling the raw cashews in enough water to cover them by 1-inch for 10 minutes and then carefully drain the water out and discard it.

-• Put 1 ½ cups cashews, 2 cups unsweetened coconut milk, 2 tbsp lemon juice, 1 ½ tbsp apple cider vinegar, 4 tbsp nutritional yeast, 1 tsp paprika, 1 tsp garlic powder, 1 tsp onion powder, ⅛ tsp nutmeg, ½ tsp salt, and ¼ tsp black pepper into a high-powered blender.
+• Put the cashews, 2 cups unsweetened coconut milk, 2 tbsp lemon juice, 1 ½ tbsp apple cider vinegar, 4 tbsp nutritional yeast, 1 tsp paprika, 1 tsp garlic powder, 1 tsp onion powder, ⅛ tsp nutmeg, ½ tsp salt, and ¼ tsp black pepper into a high-powered blender.
 Blend on high until the cashew cream sauce is smooth and creamy.
 The sauce should be thick enough to coat the back of a spoon.

 • Pour the cashew cream sauce into the pan and stir to combine.

 • Lastly, stir in the frozen spinach.
 Stir it together, and let it cook for 10-15 minutes or until the dip is hot and bubbly.
 The mixture will continue to thicken as it cooks.
 If it gets too dry, add a little bit more coconut milk so it's creamy and saucy.
+Add more salt and pepper to taste.

 Notes